 In the water bath canner, the water needs to cover the full jars by a minimum of 1 inch.
 Place the lid on the canner and bring to a rolling boil.
 Once the water is boiling, start your timer according to the recipe.

-Once the canning time is done, remove the canner lid and turn off the heat.
+Once the caning time is done, remove the canner lid and turn off the heat.
 Wait 5 minutes.
 Remove the jars and place them on a kitchen towel.
 Do not set the hot jars directly on the countertop, as the temperature difference can cause jars to break.
 Sealing of the jars can take up to 24 hours, and move the jars as little as possible to allow the seals to cool and set.

 Rootsy has all the information you’re looking for!